mirfansulaiman/mirfansulaiman.github.io/_posts/2018-05-23-my-OSCP-journey-hard-and-pain.md

 ---
 layout: post
-title: "Perjalanan OSCP yang padat dan menyakitkan"
+title: "My OSCP Journey is dense and painful"
 date: 2018-05-23
-excerpt: "Pengalaman saya selama perjalanan menuju sertifikasi OSCP"
+excerpt: "My experience during the journey towards certification OSCP"
-tags: [it security, OSCP, blog, indonesia]
+tags: [it security, OSCP, blog, english]
 comments: true
 ---
 **Watch out!** This is post using english language, if you find bahasa version see this [Indonesian Version](http://mirfansulaiman.github.io/perjalanan-oscp-yang-padat-dan-menyakitkan)